Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

      5 Min_count: The query will present a minimum of X number of records.
      6 Measure_time: Determines the time from when you want the query to collect information to perform the measurement.

-And these are two examples of a typical Touchpoint congiguration;
+And these are two examples of a typical Touchpoint configuration, as is writen on the JSON file;

 Example 1